-(d)2.3.2 Relevant guidelines
+(d)2.3.2 Measures to prevent incoming infections carried by animals, feed, drinking water, people working at farms

-measures to prevent incoming infections carried by animals, feed, drinking water, people working at farms the surroundings, and protection against introduction of infectious diseases.
+Poultry hatcheries and breeders must have an approval from the authorities before they start production.
+Such an approval is based on a.o. an evaluation of the hygiene standard of the buildings and the surroundings, and protection against introduction of infectious diseases.
 There are also provisions for the daily operation of the production such as cleaning and disinfection of buildings and surroundings before new chicks are put into the houses as well as requirements for transport of chicks and measures taken in case of suspicion of illness among the animals.
 These provisions are laid down in Order No. 1450 of 23 December 2009, which implements annex II of Council Directive 90/539/EEC of 15 October 1990 on animal health conditions governing intra-Community trade in, and imports from third countries of, poultry and hatching eggs in Danish legislation.